mcagalj/CNS-2024-25/docs/intro.md

         port: 1900               # Standard SSDP port
     ```

-3. The `ssss` tool in Linux is used to handle secret sharing.
+3. The `ssss-combine` tool in Linux is used to handle secret sharing.
 All students can access a shared Docker container that hosts this tool.
 To access it, use `ssh` client with the following credentials: `user:user`.